Compression Socks for Nurses

 What’s most comfortable is based on each nurse’s personal preferences.
-Something that is unique to Vim & Vigr is along with offering, 3 different levels of compression (which we will cover later) we offer 4 different kinds of fabric for our compression socks.
+Something that is unique to Vim & Vigr's compression socks is along with offering, 3 different levels of compression (mmHg) we offer 4 different kinds of fabric for our compression socks.

 Our compression socks come in Cotton, Merino Wool, Nylon, and Moisture Wick Nylon.

-Cotton compression socks are great for nurses because they are breathable and offer fun designs to match your style.
-Addilitionally they keep nurses feet cool as they have to move quickly and frequently to keep up with the rigors of their shift.
+Cotton compression socks are great for nurses and healthcare professionals because they are breathable and offer fun designs to match your style and scrubs.
+Additionally they keep nurses feet cool as they have to move quickly and frequently to keep up with the rigors of their shift.

-Merino Wool is a favorite of the outdoor community but it is also comfortable for nurses.
+Merino Wool compression socks are a favorite of the outdoor community but it is also comfortable for nurses.
 Merino wool dries quickly and is extremely durable for long shifts.

-Nylon is consistently one of our most popular compression socks for nurses and athletes, their buttery soft texture and punchy colors are the perfect match for scrubs.
+Nylon compression socks are consistently one of our most popular compression socks for nurses and athletes, their buttery soft texture and punchy colors are the perfect match for scrubs.

 Moisture wick nylon compression socks are great for keeping your feet dry and comfortable all day long.